xfustero/sysadmin/SrDevOps_pre-interview-questions_Manuela.md

 # Exercise 1
 Consider the scenario where a user reports that a web application is unavailable.
 The application is hosted on a Nginx server which connects to a remote mysql server.
 You have been given shell access to the AWS EC2 instance hosting this application.
 Describe in general terms what steps you would take to investigate the cause of the outage and what commands you would use.
+First, I would try to investigate if this is indeed a problem, and learn enough to mitigate the problem and get the application serving requests as soon as possible, to minimize disruption to our users.
+Initially:
+1. I would quickly try to check it myself if the application is running in the browser
+2. I would quickly check any request metrics available, and try to gain any information
+3. Check if the instance itself is healthy by connecting to it, and running `top` to check for load and memory usage, check for disk space available, for example
+4. If instance is not healthy or can't connect to it, restart it
+5. Check server logs for any clues

+At this point, we should see if the issue is with the server, with the database, or is external
+1. If the issue is with the server, try to restart it or perform some other appropriate action with clues from the log
+2. If it is running, but log contains database failures, check the database server/logs and perform a similar analysis
+3. If it is running and there are no visible database connectivity issues, the problem may be external, likely network connectivity

+If there are network connectivity issues, we may need to use the Reachability Analyzer to check the connectivity from the internet to our server, and from our server to the database if necessary.
+After the problem has been mitigated, it's time to do a root cause analysis, and take measures to ensure it doesn't happen again.

+# Exercise 2
 Rewrite the Ansible role listed below to be idempotent.
 Suggest any other improvements.
 ```yaml
 ---